 The Press aims to convert at least 75% of its monographs to open access by the end of 2023, without any author ever having to pay.
-The Press is working to build a sustainable model by achieving stable funding for this monograph program from three sources: $250,000 in annual funding from the library community, $400,000 in additional recurring funds from U-M, and $300,000 in other funder payments.
+UMP is working to build a sustainable model by achieving stable funding for this monograph program from three sources: annual funding from the library community, recurring funds from the U-M Provost, and other funder payments.
 For more information on the model, mission, our progress, as well as downloadable resources, visit our UMP Ebook Collection website by clicking "Learn More."

 Engage with UMP's Open Content

 At the University of Michigan Press, open access is one of many ways that we strive to deliver the best scholarship to the broadest possible audience.
-The Press has published over 250 open access titles to date.
-These titles are available to freely read and download on the Fulcrum platform at fulcrum.org/michigan.
+The Press has published close to 300 open access titles to date.
+These titles are available to freely read and download on the Fulcrum platform.
 MARC records for open access books are freely available to download to your library catalog, and we encourage you to do so here: https://ftp.fulcrum.org/UMPEBC/MARC/.